cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/index.rst

 A number of useful Datasets—we refer to them as system Datasets—are included with CDAP, including key/value tables, indexed tables and time series.
-You can implement your own data patterns as custom Datasets on top of core and/or system Datasets.
+You can implement your own data patterns as custom Datasets, on top of any combination of core and system Datasets.

 .. rubric:: Creating a Dataset